Age of Aquarius: Astrological meaning

 "it will no longer be possible to write off evil as the mere privation of good; its real existence will have to be recognized in the age of Aquarius".

 According to Jung's interpretation of astrology, the "age of Pisces" began with the birth and death of Christ, associating the ichthys (colloquially known as the "Jesus fish") with the symbol of Pisces; following the "age of Pisces" would be the "age of Aquarius", the spiritually deficient age before the arrival of the Antichrist.

-Common cultural associations
+In pop culture

 The expression "age of Aquarius" in popular culture usually refers to the heyday of the hippie and New Age movements in the 1960s and 1970s.

 The 1967 musical Hair, with its opening song "Aquarius" which features the line "This is the dawning of the Age of Aquarius" in the chorus, brought the Aquarian age concept to the attention of audiences worldwide.
 The song further defines this "dawning of the age" within the first lines: